s3cur3/tylerayoung.com/collections/_posts/2022-04-24-dont-write-exploding-streams.md

 <a href="#footnote-1-return" id="footnote-1">¹</a> I heard Phil Nash recently [describe](https://www.youtube.com/watch?v=9ngflAGoreM&t=25m43s) these as "disappointments" in contrast to "exceptions," making the point that these are not actually *exceptional* situations at all.

-<a href="#footnote-2-return" id="footnote-2">²</a> God help me, as I type this I realize you *could* produce such a thing.
+<a href="#footnote-2-return" id="footnote-2">²</a> God help me, as I write this I realize you *could* produce such a thing in some languages.
 Dear reader, I'm begging you, do not.